The Only Plane in the Sky by Garrett M. Graff

 This book is about one of the hottest-button topics today: Immigration.
 The author draws heavily on his own and his family’s experiences in being in transit around the world.
-While most of what one hears, in the US and Western Europe at least, is the perspective of the ‘natives’ as they look fearfully at immigrants at the door taking jobs and causing societal tumult, both real and imagined, Mehta’s take is from those who were once the natives and had to deal with a rather more insistent form of immigration called colonialism.
+While most of what one hears, in the US and Western Europe at least, is the perspective of the ‘natives’ as they look fearfully at immigrants at the door taking jobs and causing societal tumult, both real and imagined, Mehta’s take is from the perspective of those who were once the natives and had to deal with a rather more insistent form of immigration called colonialism.
 His answer to ‘Why are they here?’ is ‘Because you were there’.
 As with all such fraught topics, no one book is going to change minds or lead to resolution but it is a very thought-provoking read.
 His other book, one about Bombay called Maximum City, is also a fantastic read.